JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 $$\Pi_i=sf(\sigma_i,p_i)+(1-s)c_i$, \quad \text{and} \quad $\partial \Pi_i/\partial c_i=(1-s)\geq 0.$$

 It follows that the operator's profit drops with a lower $c_i$.
 A potential consequence is that very small pool operators will not have room to reduce their fixed costs without losing economic viability.
+How important may this operator profit be?
+The [histogram](fig-min-pool-cost-644) shows that many pools prefer to stay with $c_i = 340$ ADA instead of reducing it to $170$ ADA and gain competitiveness.
+The next plot shows the $n=559$ pools that get a reward during epoch 644 (i.e., they produced a block). the plot shows how much reward (in percentage) these operators would lose if they report $170$ ADA instead of $340$ ADA.
+The figures are considerable.
+Note that in the first bin there are 86 pools: 64 of them lose exactly 0% because they all have a margin $m_i=100\%$, while 22 do not lose too much rewards $(0,2.5\%).

 ### Delegator return per unit of stake